zaibyte/zbuf/extent/v1/README.md

 ####I/O

-I/O in GC is been done in a independent goroutine
+I/O in GC is been done in a independent goroutine, so it won't block the object uploading requests.